Hiring Service Providers

 To address the record keeping and/or payroll requirements of being an employer, some families may seek the advice and services of an accountant, a payroll service or with the assistance of CRA staff.
 Some payroll services may be available online or by telephone.

-The target=_blank>Employment and Immigration website provides information, guides and resources on Alberta and federal occupational health and safety requirements for the workplace, and information on hiring employees.
+The Jobs, Skills, Training and Labour website provides information, guides and resources on Alberta and federal occupational health and safety requirements for the workplace, and information on hiring employees.

 The Commission provides public information and assistance to help Albertans resolve human rights complaints and can be contacted toll-free within Alberta by dialing 310-0000, than one of the following numbers: